tcj2001/bitunix-automated-crypto-trading/README.md

       - Max auto trades
       - Take Profit amount
       - Accept Loss amount
+    - BOS study is basically when the price breakout from the previous high or low
     - You can control the study like Moving Average, MACD, Bollinger Band, RSI or close proximity to high or low of the candle using the env file
     - You can control the trading strategy using the CalculateStudy function in TickerManager.py and AutoTradeProcess function in BitunixSignal.py
     - Changes are activated by unchecking and checking the AutoTrade checkbox